Adidas Case Study

 As it grows its physical presence, adidas also continues to grow in another way: ecommerce.
 According to its 2015 annual report, ecommerce is adidas’ fastest growing channel, and is expected to account for over $2B in revenue by 2020.

 Fueling this growth is an obsession with customer experience, which includes a goal of creating a personalized experience for every one of its millions of ecommerce customers annually.
 However, it can be a challenge to create a localized experience while still maintaining a consistent overall image for the brand.

-One problem adidas wanted to address was its zoom functionality on product display pages (PDPs), which only allowed shoppers to zoom in on small portions of product images. adidas believed this experience was displeasing to users, and was leading to lower than optimal conversion rates in some of their markets.
-The team wanted to explore the product zoom preferences of users segmented by geographic markets.
+The zoom functionality on product display pages (PDPs) only allows shoppers to zoom in on small portions of product images, which is displeasing to users, and leads to lower than optimal conversion rates in some markets.

 I believe that if we modify the product zoom functionality on PDP pages to display larger and more detailed product images, then we will provide a better overall user experience.
 If I am right, then we will see an increase in order conversions.